EGInsiders/Newsletter/_posts/2017-10-06-launch-colorado-team.md

 post_date: 2017-10-06 14:24:11
 ---
 <h2>Launching the Team</h2>
 The goal of this testing exercise is to take a teacher or a group of teachers through the process of launching a core learning path from start to finish.
 I’ve started the team “Colorado Test Team” on the live site and invited Susan Cirella to launch it.
-From this point forward, it is up to her to configure the team.
+From this point forward, it is up to her to configure the team.<!--more-->

 When Susan joins the team she will be taken to the Test Colorado team’s setup page, where she will be prompted to take the following actions:
 <ul>